 The symptoms are sometimes unnoticebale, making it one of the reasons this disease is the number one killer.
 You can protect yourself by learning the risk factors of the disease, making lifestyle changes to prevent hardening of the arteries, and getting tested by your doctor.
 Find more information on the causes of the condition, as well as treatment methods and medications such as beta clockers.

 Signs and Symptoms of High Cholesterol in Adults High cholesterol is a major factor in the leading cause of death in the United States.
 Heart disease took over 600,000 deaths in 2007.
 The signs of high cholesterol often go unnoticed, requiring you to take proactive measures to control your risk.

 The Relationship Between Cardiovascular Disease and Microparticles Microparticles are enclosed cellular structures that are released by cells after activation or death.
 They reduce the function of cells that line the inner surface of blood vessels.
 Microparticles in cardiovascular diseases may be responsible for blood clot formation and inflammation.

+Atherosclerosis and Arteriosclerosis - Are the Terms Interchangeable?
 Atherosclerosis and arteriosclerosis are medical conditions which hinder the circulatory system.
 So what is the difference between atherosclerosis and arteriosclerosis?
 Arteriosclerosis is the hardening of the arteries.
 Atherosclerosis is a type of arteriosclerosis caused by the buildup of plaque.

+What Causes High Cholesterol?
 What causes high cholesterol?
 Here we will list and detail the various causes of this condition that can lead to heart disease.

 A Guide to the Pathophysiology of Ischemic Heart Disease Learn more about the pathophysiology of ischemic heart disease, a type of heart disease leading to heart failure and dangerous heart attacks.
 Find out what causes it, how it develops over time and what complications may arise from it.

-Can heart disease be reversed?
+Can Heart Disease Be Reversed Can heart disease be reversed?
 The American Heart Association estimates that over 81 million Americans have some form of heart disease.
 Over one-third of all deaths in 2007 were attributed to this deadly condition.
 Yet, some of the main risk factors like obesity are controllable.